Kalawao County, Hawaii: History

 The Kingdom of Hawaiʻi, the Republic of Hawaiʻi, the Territory of Hawaii, and the state of Hawaii all exiled persons suffering from Hansen's disease (leprosy) to the peninsula, from 1866 to 1969.
 The quarantine policy was only lifted after effective antibiotic treatments were developed that could be administered on an outpatient basis and patients could be rendered non-contagious.

 Many residents chose to remain in their familiar community on the peninsula.
 The state promised that they could live there for the rest of their lives.
 As of 2015, the population consisted of the remaining patients, plus state employees and park staff.
 Tourists 16 years of age and older and personal guests of residents may visit with prior government permission, and the general public must be part of an official tour.

 In 1980, the Kalaupapa National Historical Park was established to preserve the county's history and environment.

+A Hawaii state law passed in 2026 provides that Kalawao County will cease to exist one year after the death of the last full- or part-time patient resident of Kalaupapa, and its area will then become part of Maui County.
+A preface to the law noted that, at the time of passage, there were four full-time and three part-time patient residents, the youngest of whom was then 83 years old.

 Government

 Kalawao County lacks a local, county government.
 Instead, Kalawao County is administered by the Hawaii Department of Health because of the history of the settlement and current patients living there.
-Under Hawaiian state law, the Director of the Hawaii Department of Health, who is appointed by the Governor, also serves as the Mayor of Kalawao County.
+Under Hawaii state law, the Director of the Hawaii Department of Health, who is appointed by the Governor, also serves as the Mayor of Kalawao County.
 The Mayor holds executive powers within the county; the mayor also appoints a county sheriff, who is selected from local residents.
 The only county statutes that apply to Kalawao County directly are those on matters of health.

+Former Kalawao County Mayor (and State Health Director) Bruce Anderson enacted a smoking ban in all Kalawao County public buildings on October 4, 2002.

+Former Hawaii Health Director and Kalawao Mayor Loretta Fuddy, who had served in both offices from 2011 to 2013, died in a plane crash on December 11, 2013, shortly after takeoff from Kalaupapa Airport.
+Fuddy had traveled to Kalawao County earlier in the day to attend an annual meeting with the county's Hansen's disease patients as part of her duties as mayor.

-Kalawao is part of the First Judicial Circuit, which includes the entire island of Oahu.
+Kalawao is part of the First Judicial Circuit, which includes the entire island of Oʻahu.
 For the purpose of notarization, the designated venue for the First Judicial Circuit is "State of Hawaii, City and County of Honolulu."

-The U.S. Census Bureau does not count the Kawalao County as its own county government and instead considers it a dependency of the Hawaiian state government.
+The U.S. Census Bureau does not count Kalawao County as its own county government and instead considers it a dependency of the Hawaii state government.